dashevo/node.js-engineer-code-challenge/README.md

 ## Summary

-Follow the challenge mission according to requirements and do you best.
+Follow the challenge mission according to requirements and do your best.
 Good luck!

 ## License